dhamma1991/milestone-project-4/README.md

 I then moved to testing authentication.
 I was not expecting any problems here, since I am using the default Django authentication system.
 I tested that a user with some credentials was able to successfully log on.
 This test was fine, the test can be found in test_authentication.

 I then moved to testing views.
 Much of the more custom functionality the app possesses can be found within the views, so I focused particularly on these tests during the testing process.
+These tests can be found in test_views.py.

 I first attempted a simple test just checking that the index page can be reached by using self.client.get("/").
 At first I got a Value Error stating: Missing staticfiles manifest entry for 'css/style.css'.
 After some googling I followed the advice in [this stackoverflow thread](Missing staticfiles manifest entry for 'css/style.css') and managed to fix the error by running python manage.py collectstatic.
 This fixed the error, and the first simple test passed.

+I began using Django's test client in order to conduct tests on views that require a login.
+I tested that a user can access both the tasks and profile pages, tests which passed without issue.

 # Technologies Used
 Django